thamar-solorio/acl-pub/index.md

 ---------------
   1. Authors use the templates below, to create the camera-ready papers.

+  2. Remind authors:
-  2. Remind authors that camera-ready long papers may include 9 pages of content, with unlimited pages for references.
-To remove the margin rulers and anonymization features of the LaTeX submission template, simply uncomment the <code>\aclfinalcopy</code>
+        i.
+Camera-ready long papers may include 9 pages ii.
+Unlimited pages for references
+      iii.
+To remove the margin rulers and anonymization features of the LaTeX submission
-      command near the top of the .tex file.
+            template, simply uncomment the <code>\aclfinalcopy</code> command near the top of the .tex file.

   3. Authors upload camera-ready papers by logging into the ACL submission page on
       <a href="https://www.softconf.com/acl2017/papers/">START</a>.

-  4. Once they've uploaded to START, now you <a href="book.md">organize within START</a>, and download the final proceedings.
+  4. Once they've uploaded to START, now you:
+        i.   <a href="book.md">Generate proceedings within START</a>
+        ii.
+Download them to see all issues iii.
+Address the issues in START
+        iv.
+Repeat steps i-iii until the proceedings are good to go.

+  5. E-mail a link to your final proceedings to [acl-pub-chairs](mailto:acl-pub-chairs@googlegroups.com).

 The Templates